jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (1A) Nothing in subsection (1) applies to pounamu to which section 3 of the Ngai Tahu (Pounamu Vesting) Act 1997 applies.
 (2) For the avoidance of doubt, every mineral reserved in favour of the Crown by any enactment shall continue to be reserved in favour of the Crown, notwithstanding the repeal of that enactment.

+**Government policy statements**

+### 12 Minister may issue GPS
+(1) The Minister may, at any time, issue 1 or more Government policy statements.
+(2) The purpose of a GPS is to state the Government’s objectives and priorities in relation to the mining of Crown owned minerals.
+(3) The Minister may, before issuing a GPS, consult any individuals or organisations that the Minister considers appropriate.
+(4) The Minister must, when issuing a GPS, be satisfied that the GPS contributes to the purpose of this Act.
+(5) A person who performs a function under this Act must have regard to a GPS.

+### 12A Content of GPS
+(1) A GPS may contain, without limitation, either or both of the following:
+  (a) the Government’s medium- to long-term objectives in relation to the mining of 1 or more types of Crown owned minerals:
+  (b) the Government’s plans and priorities in order to achieve the objectives.
+(2) A GPS may—
+  (a) cover all Crown owned minerals or only certain types of Crown owned minerals:
+  (b) differentiate between different types of Crown owned minerals, geographical areas, and activities.

+### 12B Issuing and changing GPS
+(1) A GPS must be made publicly available, on an Internet site maintained by or on behalf of the chief executive, as soon as practicable after it is issued.
+(2) The Minister may amend, replace, or revoke a GPS at any time.
+(3) The Minister may, before amending, replacing, or revoking a GPS, consult any individuals or organisations that the Minister considers appropriate.
+(4) If a GPS is amended, replaced, or revoked, public notice must be given, on an Internet site maintained by or on behalf of the chief executive, as soon as practicable.
+(5) An amended or replacement GPS must be made publicly available, on an Internet site maintained by or on behalf of the chief executive, as soon as practicable after it is issued.

 **Minerals programmes**

 ### 12 Purpose of minerals programme